HayaEss/HayaEss/README.md

 - 👋 Hi, I’m @HayaEss
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data WORLD.
-- 🌱 I’m currently learning Data Science Professional Certificate
-- 💞️ I’m looking to collaborate on Data science projects
+- 💞️ I’m looking to collaborate on Data Analytics projects Including (EXCEL an SQL).

 <!---